Titus: In the Talmud

 The Babylonian Talmud (Gittin 56b) attributes Titus's death to an insect that flew into his nose and picked at his brain for seven years in a repetition of another legend referring to the biblical King Nimrod.
 According to Rabbinic literature, Titus was a descendant of Esau and dared to challenge the Lord.
 Jewish tradition says that Titus was plagued by God for destroying the second Temple and died as a result of a gnat going up his nose, which slowly ate his brain and killed him.
-According to the Talmud, an autopsy discovered his brain mass had been reduced to the "size of a small bird".
+According to the Talmud, an autopsy discovered that his brain had been reduced to the "size of a small bird".
 Rabbinic scholars like Azariah de Rossi reject the literal historicity of the story, viewing it as an allegory about divine retribution.
 Maharal and others, such as Yosef Chaim of Baghdad, interpret the narrative allegorically, emphasizing its spiritual and moral lessons rather than its historical accuracy.
 Reuven Margolios suggests the Talmud might refer to another figure, Titus Frigius, rather than the emperor.

 Another story is recorded in which Onkelos, a nephew of the Roman emperor Titus who destroyed the Second Temple, intent on converting to Judaism, summons up spirits to help make up his mind.
-Each describes his punishment in the afterlife."Onkelos son of Kolonikos ... went and raised Titus from the dead by magical arts, and asked him; 'Who is most in repute in the [other] world?
+Each describes his punishment in the afterlife:Onkelos son of Kolonikos ... went and raised Titus from the dead by magical arts, and asked him; Who is most in repute in the [other] world?
 He replied: Israel.
 What then, he said, about joining them?
 He said: Their observances are burdensome and you will not be able to carry them out.
 Go and attack them in that world and you will be at the top as it is written, Her adversaries are become the head etc.; whoever harasses Israel becomes head.
 He asked him: What is your punishment [in the other world]?
 He replied: What I decreed for myself.
-Every day my ashes are collected and sentence is passed on me and I am burnt and my ashes are scattered over the seven seas..."
+Every day my ashes are collected and sentence is passed on me and I am burnt and my ashes are scattered over the seven seas...